tacyarg/cryptapi-service/README.md

 This service allows anyone to easliy start and maintain a fully functional payment gatewayAPI.
 Create transactions, process payments, using any currency supported by cryptapi.

 ## What problem does this solve?
 This service solves the problem of not having a way to transactionally facillitate deposits & withdraws using the cryptapi.
-This thin layer uses our wrapper and some logic to create an abstraction.
-This abstractions allows our service to provice a simple and easy to use api without having low-level understanding of cryptAPI.
+This thin layer uses our wrapper and some application logic to create an abstraction.
+This abstraction allows our service to provide a simple and easy to use api, without having low-level understanding of the underlying cryptAPI.

 ## WHy would I use this insted of the api directly?
-We maintain and support this library for you here at [ChipSoft](https://chips.gg).
+We maintain and support this library for you, here at [ChipSoft](https://chips.gg).
 This allows you to focus on intigrating payment solutions rather than worrying about the implementation details.
 Using this lib, you can have a working payment processed in minutes, no signup required.

 # Installation & Use